 What does my brush need for me to do this, and how do they help me control paint application to my miniature?

-- And, if the brush is comfortable you’ll likely use that brush more for longer periods of time, and there is no substitute for good miniature painting than a lot of in-the-seat experience with your tools.
-Paint more, paint better.
+- I’ve said this elsewhere, there is no substitute for good miniature painting than a lot of in-the-seat experience with your tools.